<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Explore and savor a true paradise with breathtaking views at a leisurely pace.

-There’s no other place in the world as magical as the Amalfi Coast and its satellite island of Capri.
-Our Magnifica Tour will take you to this paradise on earth.
-The scent of its lemon groves and flowers, the light breeze of the Mediterranean Sea, the lush shady woods and the unique towns perched on the cliff slopes will bind you to this corner of southern Italy, much like the mythical Sirens’ singing enchanted Ulysses’ sailors in Homer’s masterpiece, Odyssey.
+Experience the pure magic of the Amalfi Coast and its enchanting satellite island, Capri, on our Magnifica Tour.
+The fragrant lemon groves and vibrant flowers, the gentle breeze of the Mediterranean Sea, the verdant woods, and the picturesque towns perched on cliff slopes will captivate you, much like the Sirens' song that lured Ulysses' sailors in Homer's Odyssey.

 Highlights